-Law 10/2012 on Foreign Investments, dated 21 June 2012 ("Law on Foreign Investments").
-The aim of the law is to liberalise foreign investment in Andorra.
-The law removes the previous requirement whereby a local partner had to be prior authorised to invest in any kind of business, corporation or assets located in Andorra.
-Currently, the only requirement is a prior authorisation of the Andorran Government for foreign investments which exceed a 10% stake in a local company.
+Law 10/2012 on Foreign Investments, dated 21 June 2012.
+The aim of this law is to liberalise foreign investment in Andorra.
+This law removes the previous requirement whereby a local partner had to be authorised prior to investing in any kind of business, corporation or assets located in Andorra.
+Currently, the only requirement is a prior authorisation of the Andorran Government for foreign investments that exceed a 10% stake in a local company.
 This authorisation is given within 30 days of the application being submitted.
 There are three requirements to be fulfilled: (i) the partners' identity; (ii) the invested capital; and (iii) the business plan.
-Its impact on foreign banking entities which aim to set up in the Andorran jurisdiction is related to the fact that prior authorisation of the Andorran Government is needed for its constitution.
+Its impact on foreign banking entities that aim to set up in the Andorran jurisdiction is related to the fact that prior authorisation of the Andorran Government is needed for its constitution.

-Law 19/2016, on International Automatic Exchange of Information in Tax Matters, dated 30 November 2016 ("Tax Information Exchange Law") entered into force within the Principality of Andorra on 1 January 2017, in order to implement internally the Common Reporting Standard ("CRS") approved by the OECD in July 2014 and, especially, the International Protocol executed on 12 February 2016 between the European Union and the Principality of Andorra introducing the automatic exchange-of-tax information standard between Andorra and the 28 member countries of the European Union.
+Law 19/2016 on International Automatic Exchange of Information in Tax Matters, dated 30 November 2016 ("Tax Information Exchange Law") entered into force in Andorra on 1 January 2017, in order to implement internally the Common Reporting Standard ("CRS") approved by the OECD in July 2014 and, especially, the International Protocol executed on 12 February 2016 between the European Union and Andorra introducing the automatic exchange-of-tax information standard between Andorra and the 27 member countries of the European Union.

-The reporting parties under the Tax Information Exchange Law are Andorran financial entities, described by law as follows: (i) banking entities; (ii) investment financial entities; (iii) investment financial agencies; (iv) asset management firms; (v) collective investment management entities.
-The basic criteria for the exchange of tax information will be based on the tax residence of the owner/s or person/s who exercise/s control over the legal person, or the owner/s of the current account/deposit account/securities/life insurance "cash value" at the end of each calendar year; and (vi) insurance entities.
+The reporting parties under the Tax Information Exchange Law are Andorran financial entities, described by law as follows: (i) banking entities; (ii) investment financial entities; (iii) investment financial agencies; (iv) asset management firms; (v) collective investment management entities - the basic criteria for the exchange of tax information will be based on the tax residence of the owner(s) or person(s) who exercise(s) control over the legal person, or the owner(s) of the current account/deposit account/securities/life insurance "cash value" at the end of each calendar year; and (vi) insurance entities.

-The scope of the automatic exchange of tax information is limited by the Organisation for Economic Co-operation and Development ("OECD") to financial matters and, therefore, does not affect non-financial assets (e.g. real estate, works of art or precious metals).
+The scope of the automatic exchange of tax information is limited by the OECD to financial matters and, therefore, does not affect non-financial assets (e.g. real estate, works of art or precious metals).
 Therefore, the tax residence must be audited by the compliance departments of the respective financial institutions obliged by the law on 31 December of each calendar year, in order to verify whether an account/person/entity (or controlling persons of entities) is subject to reporting.

-The subjective scope of reporting will be as follows: (i) individuals; (ii) individuals controlling entities that are considered as non-financial passive investment entities; and (iii) companies carrying out business activities (active entities).
-The law introduces particularities in relation to non-reportable accounts out of the general CRS/OECD standard (i.e. home-savings account and public debt account).
-Moreover, the Automatic Exchange of Tax Information Law includes an open clause that allows the Andorran Government to exclude in the future other financial accounts that are not relevant according to the spirit of the law and CRS.
-In terms of deadlines for the reporting, there are different dates in relation to the amount of the account (major or low value accounts) and the kind of accountholders that must be reported.
+The subjective scope of reporting will be as follows: (i) individuals; (ii) individuals controlling entities that are considered non-financial passive investment entities; and (iii) companies carrying out business activities (active entities).
+The law introduces particularities in relation to non-reportable accounts out of the general CRS/OECD standard (i.e. homesavings account and public debt account).
+Moreover, the Tax Information Exchange Law includes an open clause that allows the Andorran Government to exclude in the future other financial accounts that are not relevant according to the spirit of the law and the CRS.
+In terms of deadlines for the reporting, there are different dates in relation to the amount of the account (major or low-value accounts) and the kind of accountholders that must be reported.